jojoblackFr/soundcloud-rpc/README.md

 1. Clone the repository somewhere on your hard drive or [unzip this archive](https://github.com/demaisj/soundcloud-rp/archive/master.zip) if you don't have git installed
 2. Open a terminal in the **soundcloud-rp** directory
 3. Install the dependencies with `npm install`
-4. Retrieve your Soundcloud ClientID :
-   - Open [Soundcloud](https://soundcloud.com/) then hit Ctrl+Shift+I to open the devtools
-   - Go to the **Network** tab
-   - Filter by `api-v2.soundcloud.com`
-   - Click on the first result.
-If there is no results, try changing page on Soundcloud to trigger some requests
-   - Scroll down to the **Query String Parameters** section
-   - Look for the **client_id** field and copy the value
-   - Paste it in the corresponding field of the `config/default.json` file
-5. Start the server with `npm run start`
+4. Start the server with `npm run start`
-6. Additionnaly create a systemd service (linux) or startup shortcut (windows) to start the server on bootup
+5. Additionnaly create a systemd service (linux) or startup shortcut (windows) to start the server on bootup

 **Browser:**
 1. Install a userscript extension for your browser like [Tampermonkey](https://tampermonkey.net/)